What is the difference between X-NetStat and X-NetStat Professional?

 Q: How do I use the Packet Sniffer?
 [Back to top]

-A: When the Sniffer is enabled, you can see the bytes in/out for each connection.
+A: When the Sniffer is enabled, you can see the bytes in/out for each connection, and bandwidth usage.

 First, make sure you press down the Sniffer button on the toolbar.
-Nothing can be sniffed without this button down!
+Nothing can be sniffed without this button pressed!

-If you still don’t see anything, try using the WinPcap packet sniffer, which supports more network adapters.
-Go to www.winpcap.org and download WinPcap 3.1 and run the auto-installer.
+If you still don’t see anything, try using the NPcap packet sniffer, which supports more network adapters.
+Go to nmap.org/npcap and download, and run the installer (alternatively, you may use X-NetStat’s Updater to download and install).
 A restart of your computer may be required.
-Then, go into X-NetStat > Options >Packet Sniffer and check the box that says Use WinPcap Sniffer.
+Then, in go to Options >Packet Sniffer and change the Default Sniffer to NPcap.
 Restart X-NetStat.

-If you still don’t see anything, make sure you have installed the latest drivers for your network adapter, and then try either the X-NetStat sniffer or WinPcap again.
+If you still don’t see anything, make sure you have installed the latest drivers for your network adapter, and then try either the X-NetStat internal sniffer or NPcap again.
+Open the Sidebar and change the tab to Sniffer session, where it will show the current IP address it is trying to sniff.
+An error message may also appear in the Event Log.

 If you still don’t see anything, please report the bug to Fresh Software.
-Click on the Sniffer menu at the top and choose Show X-NetStat Sniffer or Show WinPcap Sniffer, which ever item is available.
-Check the box that says “Display Data” and then do some network activity.
-Did anything show up in the Sniffer window?
-What if you do the same process with the other Sniffer enabled?
-Please let us know, along with the name and model of your network adapter, whether it is wireless or wired, what version of Windows you are using, and what version of X-NetStat you are using.
+Open the Sidebar and change the tab to Sniffer session, and copy/paste the details to us, along with the name and model of your network adapter, whether it is wireless or wired, what version of Windows you are using, and what version of X-NetStat you are using.

 Was this answer helpful?
 Let us know.

-Q: How do I get X-NetStat to work with Ethereal?
+Q: How do I get X-NetStat to work with WireShark?
 [Back to top]

 Edit Menu > Preferences > Capture